shingo256/trashed/README.md

 `trashed-date-format`

 Deletion date format displayed in the list.
-Formatting is done with `format-time-string`.
+Formatting is done with the function `format-time-string`.
 This actually allows you to configure wide variety of format and display it appropriately according to your system locale setting.
-See the function for details.
-Column width is set automatically.
+See the function's description for details with <kbd>C-h</kbd><kbd>f</kbd><kbd>format-time-string</kbd>.
+Appropriate column width is set automatically.

 `trashed-action-confirmer`